-This article will lay out 5 things that you can do stop your puppy from biting.
-But first, it’s important to understand why puppies bite.
+In this blog, I am going to lay out 5 things that you can do stop your puppy from biting.
+First, it’s important to understand why puppies bite.
 It is a normal and natural behavior.
 Puppies bite when they are tired, excited, nervous or frustrated.
 Many puppies become frustrated and bite when someone is holding their collar or picking them up.
 However, biting can also occur because puppies become hyper-excited when touched.
 They don’t associate touch or petting with being calm, instead it becomes a cue to play.

 It’s frustrating and painful when puppies turn into little piranhas.
 Many puppy parents are frantic to find out how to make the biting stop.

 There is no “one and done” approach to teaching puppies not to bite.
 We can, however, minimize this tendency by improving two way communication and providing healthy outlets for our puppy’s mental and physical needs.

 This is a process.
 However, when giving your puppy the appropriate management, enrichment and guidance you should see improvement within 3-6 weeks.
 Poor management combined with “quick fix” solutions can lead to an adult dog that acts like an over-grown puppy.
 Using harsh methods to combat this very normal puppy behavior can set the stage for a contentious relationship.

 To make sure that biting becomes a thing of the past, you will need the right tools and the right home set up.